 Others, like Haley Laughter, the founder and CEO of Hozho Total Wellness, are on a mission to help Indigenous people heal through the conscious physical movements of yoga.
 Haley’s journey of healing through yoga unleashed new and positive energy within her that inspired Haley to share the healing gift of yoga with others.
 In 2016, she founded Hozho Total Wellness, a mobile yoga, and meditation studio that is based on Navajo teachings about holistic wellbeing.

 Traditional counseling has helped Dennis express his struggles.
 “It allows [me] to vent and get professional advice or just to talk and alleviate stress by talking about what makes [me] happy.”
 But Dennis also feels that mental health isn’t about letting others solve the issues for you—"it requires you to try and help out because it’s you that you are bettering and you have to learn to take care of yourself.”

-Joseph Marshall, III, renown author/storyteller, believes the healing power of storytelling is instrumental to restoring Native people to a healthier lifestyle both mentally and physically.
+Joseph Marshall, III, renowned author/storyteller, believes the healing power of storytelling is instrumental to restoring Native people to a healthier lifestyle both mentally and physically.
 “Our stories, our ohunkakan, can heal us by reconnecting us to our culture.
-There are people such as Mary Louise Defender, a Hunkpapa, and Duane Hollow Horn Bear, a Sicangu, who are repositories of stories, and there are others less well known but nonetheless who know the stories.
+There are people such as Mary Louise Defender, a Hunkpapa, and Duane Hollow Horn Bear, a Sicangu, who are repositories of stories, and there are others less well known but who know the stories.
 They are the new healers because they know the stories,” acknowledges Joseph.